AntoineSavage/pizzascript/README.md

 (struct two_of_each (m1 1) (m2 2) (o1 0) (o2 ""))
 ```

-All structs have type `'struct`, which corresponds to the previously mentioned `struct` function
+All structs have type `'struct`, which corresponds to the previously mentioned `struct` operation

-Furthermore, the specific struct type can be obtained by calling the following function:
+Furthermore, the specific struct type can be obtained using the following operation:
 ```
 (struct_type <void>) # -> 'void
 ```